Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlServerTrustGroup.md

 ```

 ## DESCRIPTION
-Creates a new Server Trust Group with specified location, members, trust scope, name and resource group.}
+Creates a new Server Trust Group with specified location, members, trust scope, name and resource group.

 ## EXAMPLES